eea/eea.elasticsearch.river.rdf/README.rst

 It is possible to query an endpoint for the latest changes and only index these instead of all the resources.
 This can be specified by setting the value of 'indexType' to 'sync' instead of 'full', which is the default one.
 A value for 'startTime' should be provided because the plugin queries the endpoint for updates that occured after that moment in time.
+In case no value is provided, the time of the last index operation will be considered.

 ::